-- Drills - Drills are supervised activities that provide the opportunity to practice and validate a specific disaster operation or function, usually focused on one or two key skills. - Drills may or may not be based on a scenario and can also be used to determine if plans can be executed as designed, to assess whether more training is required, or to reinforce best practices. - Competitive Events - A competitive event is an opportunity to practice a variety of skills in a challenging, fun, and competitive environment. - Usually involve a combination of skill stations and demonstrations, as well as multiple CERTs. - Full-Scale exercises - Full-scale exercises are typically the most complex and resource-intensive type of exercise because they are staged in a realistic field environment and involve many participants. - Personnel and resources may be mobilized and deployed to the scene where actions would be conducted as if a real incident had occurred. - The full-scale exercise simulates reality by presenting complex and realistic problems that require critical thinking, rapid problem solving, and effective responses.
+Солтелт Once the Facilitator has presented the initial scenario, the Incident Commander (IC) and the Command Team verbally respond to the scenario and simulate assigning tasks to others on the team.
+The Facilitator then talks through a developing scenario and the Command Team verbally responds to the scenario developments.
+There is typically no actual field work in a functional exercise; all the activity is verbal.
+Now explain the three types of operations-based exercises. • Drills Drills are supervised activities that provide the opportunity to practice and validate a specific disaster operation or function, usually focused on one or two key skills.
+Drills may or may not be based on a scenario and can also be used to determine if plans can be executed as designed, to assess whether more training is required, or to reinforce best practices.
+Competitive Events A competitive event is an opportunity to practice a variety of skills in a challenging, fun, and competitive environment.
+Usually involve a combination of skill stations and demonstrations, as well as multiple CERTs.

-- o Throughout the duration of the exercise, many activities occur simultaneously and this provides an opportunity to practice and validate response plans, policies and a wide variety of disaster operations. - Volunteers play the role of survivors and moulage is used to add realism.
+cises ercises are typically the most complex e-intensive type of exercise because e-intensive type of exercise because ged in a realistic field environment many participants. nd resources may be mobilized and the scene where actions would be as if a real incident had occurred. e exercise simulates reality by complex and realistic problems that cal thinking, rapid problem solving, and sponses. the duration of the exercise, many cur simultaneously and this provides hity to practice and validate response es and a wide variety of disaster lay the role of survivors and moulage dd realism. s that they will be developing and cale exercise. ants s a lot of people to put on an exercise. rs that you can expect to see during a berson who manages the exercise by ack and ensures all objectives are ing on the number of players and may be a Lead Facilitator for the